sashaplichta/sashaplichta.github.io/_posts/2025-01-05-polymer-research.markdown

     ### Objective Function (Pretraining)
     During pretraining, the model is evaluated on its ability to predict the correct next token with the objective function, and whether the final molecule is chemically valid:

     $$\mathcal{L}_{pt} = \alpha \mathcal{L}_{token} + \beta \mathcal{L}_{valid}$$

     Token Loss (Cross-Entropy Loss)

     $$\mathcal{L}_{token} = - \sum^N_{i=1} y_i \ln p_i$$

-    Validity Loss (binary yes/no from *Chem.MolFromSmiles('SMILES_formula')*)
+    Validity Loss (binary yes/no)

     $$\mathcal{L}_{valid} = 0, 1$$

     ### Objective Function (Fine-tuning)
     During fine-tuning, the model is evaluated on its ability to predict the correct next token and the validity of the generated molecule, as well as how closely the properties of the final molecule align with the input properties and how well each of the auxiliary head properties are predicted.
-Each of these objectives is weights according to the parameters $\alpha$, $\beta$, $\gamma$, and $\delta$ to produce the objective function:
+Each of these objectives is weights according to the parameters $$\alpha$$, $$\beta$$, $$\gamma$$, and $$\delta$$ to produce the objective function:

     $$\mathcal{L}_{ft} = \alpha \mathcal{L}_{token} + \beta \mathcal{L}_{valid} + \gamma \mathcal{L}_{aux} + \delta \mathcal{L}_{align} $$

     Token Loss (Cross-Entropy Loss)

     $$\mathcal{L}_{token} = - \sum^N_{i=1} y_i \ln p_i$$

-    Validity Loss (binary yes/no from *Chem.MolFromSmiles()*)
+    Validity Loss (binary yes/no)

     $$\mathcal{L}_{valid} = 0, 1$$

     Auxiliary Head Loss (MSE)

     $$\mathcal{L}_{aux} = \frac1n \sum_j^n (p_j - \^p_j)^2$$

     Input Alignment Loss (MSE)

     $$\mathcal{L}_{loss} = \frac1n \sum_j^n (P_j - \^P_j)^2$$